 - Commercial liability insurance protects the shop if a customer is ever injured while at the shop and can pay for expenses like legal fees.

-- Workers comp insurance covers expenses like lost wages or medical bills if an employee is ever injured while on the job.
+- Workers’ compensation insurance covers expenses like lost wages or medical bills if an employee is ever injured while on the job.

 - Garage keepers insurance protects a car repair shop in case of accidental damage to a customer’s car during a repair.

-The costs of insurance policies vary based on a repair shop’s location, property value, and the value of the equipment within the shop.
+The costs of insurance policies vary based on a repair shop’s location, property value, and the value of the shop’s equipment.
 To get an accurate idea of what insurance will cost, request quotes from multiple providers.
 Compare those quotes while considering factors like premiums, deductibles, and coverage limits and exclusions.

-Some repair shops operate with just the owner, but it can be difficult to juggle the repairs in addition to the tasks of running the business.
+Some repair shops operate with just the owner, but it can be not easy to juggle the repairs and the tasks of running the business.
 According to Glassdoor, auto mechanics make an average salary of $51,410 per year.
-It’s important to budget not only for employee salaries but also for the additional expenses that come with having employees, such as workers comp insurance, health insurance contributions, unemployment insurance expenses, and paid time off.
+It’s important to budget not only for employee salaries but also for the additional expenses of having employees, such as workers comp insurance, payroll taxes, health insurance contributions, unemployment insurance expenses, and paid time off.

 Related: Hiring your first employee

 Setting up an accounting system for your auto repair shop is critical to your business’s long-term success.